 Breakfast is the most important meal of the day.
 The name itself means you are breaking an overnight fast and need to replenish your body's energy stores.
 This meal should provide about one quarter of your total daily nutrition requirements so you can be at peak performance at school and work.
 Without a good breakfast, you may become sleepy in the late morning, lose energy, and even lose the ability to perform mental tasks.
 People who eat breakfast are also more likely to eat well at lunch and consume a more balanced diet overall.

-Go to the next page to get the recipes!
+Go to the next page to get the fabulous time saving recipes!